Sickfires94/Enotes-Springboot/README.md

   Responsive Interface: Designed a simple and intuitive interface for efficient note management, fully responsive across devices.

+  Pagination Support: Notes are displayed with pagination, allowing users to navigate through their notes easily without overwhelming the interface.
+This improves performance and user     experience, especially with large datasets.

   Persistent Storage: Integrated MySQL with Spring Data JPA for secure and reliable data storage.

 ## Technologies Used :